dmkravch/beautiful-jekyll/_posts/2019-04-18-ccie-collab-v2-success.md

 ## Preparation strategy
 The exam requires full dedication and excluding all the external distractions.
 At first I was preparing to the Lab after work and during weekends, but I felt that it's not so useful or that it is bringing me closer to my goal.
 That's a must to take preparatory vacation and focus only on the Lab.
-At least for me couldn't combine work and preparations, as work always took priority.
+At least for me, I couldn't combine work and preparations, as work always took priority.